q1yh/coursera-tv/README.md

-# Coursera TV - Watching your Coursera lectures on Android TV
+# CourserATV - Watching your Coursera lectures on Android TV

 This is an Android TV app, which is designed for watching your on-going or historical Coursera lecture videos from your Android TV or devices.